 This year he planted around 200 acres of barley, peas, collards and radishes as a cover crop, and on June 14, five days after a rain shower, some of the plants were nearly 6 inches tall.
 By June 17, almost nothing remained.

-French is certain that grasshopper populations on some parts of his ranch are 10 to 12 times higher than the 8-per-square-yard threshold USDA uses to determine if the grasshopper threat has reached a level of "economic infestation," and therefore, meet the control requirements.
+French is certain that grasshopper populations on some parts of his ranch are 10 to 12 times higher than the 8-per-square-yard threshold USDA uses to determine if the grasshopper threat has reached a level of "economic infestation," and therefore, qualifies for the agency's suppression program.